Hear stories and learn the culture of the Indigenous people in remote Barunga, featuring live music, a sports program and cultural events.

 Cultural activities include traditional didgeridoo workshops and performances, traditional dance, arts and crafts demonstrations and exhibitions, bush tucker tastings and spear throwing.
 You can purchase art direct from the local artists.

-Visitors can camp in the community during the alcohol-free festival and interact with residents who will share their stories and culture.
+Visitors can camp in the community during the alcohol-free festival and interact with residents who will share their stories.